Stockdale named in Ireland's Six Nations squad

 Ulster's Jacob Stockdale has been named in Ireland's 37-man Six Nations squad with Munster fly-half Joey Carbery a notable absentee.

-Stockdale joins Stuart McCloskey, Iain Henderson, Rob Herring and Tom O'Toole as the Ulster inclusions as Nick Timoney and Michael Lowry miss out.
+Stockdale joins Stuart McCloskey, Iain Henderson, Rob Herring and Tom O'Toole as the Ulster inclusions with Nick Timoney and Michael Lowry missing out.

-Ross Byrne and Jack Crowley are named as the fly-half back up to Johnny Sexton with Carbery missing out.
+Ross Byrne and Jack Crowley are named as the fly-half back-up to Johnny Sexton.

 Leinster back Jamie Osborne is the only uncapped player in the squad.